 1. Improve collaboration

-Teamwork makes the dream work, and this is true for software deployment.
 The deployment will go smoother when there is a good collaboration between all teams.
 DevOps will help you improve collaboration between software development and IT teams in charge of deployment.

 2. Automate as much as possible

-There are so many automation tools that have improved the application deployment process.
+There are automation tools that have improved the application deployment process.
 For example, a CI tool like Codeship allows you to write a deployment script and integrate it with a code repository.
 You also have tools to test any new code before moving it to deployment automatically.

 Before you choose any software tool, ensure you read this article on how to